 Before enrolling in this program, you must understand the type of coverage you can receive from Medicare.
 Different parts cover different services, which are as follows:

-- Part A covers inpatient services
+- Part A is commonly referred to as hospital insurance because it covers inpatient services

-- Part B covers outpatient services
+- Part B is commonly referred to as medical insurance, it covers outpatient services

 - Part C covers both inpatient and outpatient services, including additional benefits like prescription drugs, dental, vision, and hearing